ProgrammerChris/flask-docker-gunicorn-nginx/readme.md

 # Flask in Docker (served with Gunicorn through Nginx)

-Simple boilerplate to get a flask app up and running in *Docker* using *Docker Compose* for easier scaling, and served with a *Gunicorn* HTTP server.
+Simple boilerplate to get a flask app up and running in *Docker* using *Docker Compose*, and served with a *Gunicorn* HTTP server through *Nginx* proxy.
+No HTTPS or HTTP/2 (yet).
 *The hot reload of flask in development mode it still working even if running in a Docker container, served with Gunicorn through Nginx.
 (Still detects changes to route.py and will reload server upon saving this file)*

 ## Tech used in this project: